Click Here To Schedule A Consultation

 How to pronounce Xeomin?

-Judging how Xeomin should be pronounced can be difficult by looking at the spelling.
+Judging how Xeomin should be pronounced can be difficult if you look at the spelling.
 In this case, the “X” in “Xeomin” is pronounced as if the word started with a “Z,” and you pronounce all of the vowels in the word.
-As such, the word is pronounced: “Zee-OH-min.”
+As such, the word is pronounced “Zee-OH-min.”

 What are Xeomin injections?